rkdarst/hyvaapaivaa/aboutfinnish.rst

 Because of this, it takes some effort to be able to separate the words (things separated by spaces) into the basic components that you learn about.
 When listening, this is even harder because of the way that Finnish flows together.
+Recommendation: when studying Finnish, put lines between the base words and suffixes.
+This will help you to mentally break things down into the components.

 People also use this to make fun of Finnish: "oh, there are so many words": `ex1`_, `ex2`_, `ex3`_, and so on.
 But this is missing the
-point: Finnish is syntethic, and the concept of these being different words isn't quite right.
+point: Finnish is synthetic, and the concept of these being different words isn't quite right.
 They are a base modified by different stems, the equivalent of different words in other languages.
 You can't evaluate Finnish by the criteria of other languages.
 Instead, you